scottshambaugh/monaco/README.md

 </p>

 ### Basic Workflow:
-It may be more useful to step through the example in the [templates](templates/) directory which is heavily commented, or any of the other [examples](examples/), but the below is a higher-level description of a basic workflow.

 To run a Monte Carlo simulation, you must first have a function which you wish to run with randomized inputs.
 This python function can be a standalone script, a script which sets up and calls additional routines, or a wrapper for code written in other languages.
 We will call this your `run` function.

 The workhorse of the Monte Carlo Simulation which you will run is an `MCSim` object.
 To instantiate this object, you need to pass it two things: the number of random cases `ncases` which you want to run with, and a dict `fcns` of the handles for three functions which you need to create: `preprocess`, `run`, and `postprocess`.
 The processing functions will be explained in more detail in a moment.
 You can also choose [a random sampling method, explained here](docs/sampling_methods.md).